lukaszklis/pjatk-check-edux/README.md

 After becoming a student at PJATK, I was extremely disappointed with lack of ability to receive notifications whenever something is updated in the system (new announcements, forum entries, homework assignments).

-EDUX Checker allows you easily check for new updates in courses and global announcements via running a simple command in your terminal: `check-edux`.
+`check-edux` allows you easily check for new updates in courses and global announcements via running a simple command in your terminal: `check-edux`.

 ## Installation